Ian Ritchie RA

 He regularly chairs international juries, including the Stirling Prize and Les Jeunes Albums France.
-He helped found CABE in 1999 after serving as a Royal Fine Art Commissioner, was a member of Royal Commission for the Exhibition of 1851 (2001-2011) and sat on the European Construction Technology Platform, (2005-2008), advised the President of Columbia University on its Manhattanville Project, and the Director of the CUSP at New York University.
+He helped found CABE in 1999 after serving as a Royal Fine Art Commissioner, was a member of Royal Commission for the Exhibition of 1851 (2001-2011), sat on the European Construction Technology Platform (2005-2008), advised the President of Columbia University on its Manhattanville Project, and the Director of the CUSP at New York University.
 He is currently a governor of the Royal Shakespeare Company (2000-), advisor to the Ove Arup Foundation (2000-, Backstage Trust (2012-) and Dean School of Architecture Design & Construction University of Greenwich (2011-).
 Ritchie continues to lecture internationally on architecture, art, urbanism, regeneration and values, light, structures, glass technology and innovation at major venues including the Royal Academy of Arts, Royal Institution, Tate, ICA, Pompidou, Hayward Gallery, Kunst u.
-Austellungshalle Bundesrepublik Bonn, New York Architecture Centre and the European Commission as well as at universities across the world.
+Austellungshalle Bundesrepublik Bonn, New York Architecture Centre and the European Commission, and universities across the world.

 In 2000 he was awarded a CBE, and became the sole foreign architect to receive the French Academie d’Architecture Grand Silver Medal for Innovation joining a small illustrious group including Jean Prouvé, Felix Candela, Frei Otto, Buckminster Fuller and Peter Rice.